AkashSuman2605/Devops-Terraform-RDS/README.md

 USE hoteldb;
 ```

-Verify the tables:
+Check the tables:

 ```sql
 SHOW TABLES;
 ```

-Check booking records:
+Verify booking data:

 ```sql
 SELECT COUNT(*) FROM hotel_bookings;
 ```

-Check booking events:
+Verify booking events:

 ```sql
 SELECT COUNT(*) FROM booking_events;
 ```

-If both tables exist and the record count is displayed, the restore operation was successful.
+If both tables exist and records are returned, the restore completed successfully.

+---

+# Query Optimization

+A composite index has been created to optimize queries filtering by:

+- city
+- created_at

+and grouping by:

+- org_id
+- status

+This improves query performance by reducing the number of rows scanned.

+---

+# Notes

+- Database configuration is stored in the `.env` file.
+- Docker Compose reads the environment variables from `.env`.
+- Backup files are stored inside the `backups/` directory.